Green-glitch-cmyk/PvZ-Modern-Enhanced-Wide/README.md

+# PvZ Modern Enchanced
-# PvZ Quality Enhanced Wide
+A new version for PvZ Quality Enhanced - adding more features!
-A edit of the PvZ Decompile/Reconstruction that adds MORE QoL features.

-# Credits:
+# Credits
-Electr0Gunner,
-Ultra Wide Expansion Team
+BULL3BOT (original)